.

 Dr Karl Möller

-Karl is Vice-Principal of the All Saints Centre for Mission and Ministry.
-He previously worked as Course Co-ordinator for the Open Theological College, Research Fellow at the University of Gloucestershire, Senior Lecturer at the University of Cumbria, Senior Tutor at the Lancashire and Cumbria Theological Partnership, and Principal of Initial Ministerial Education at Cumbria Christian Learning.
+Karl is a freelance writer and speaker with many years’ experience of teaching in university and theological education contexts.
+He currently teaches for the Light College & Collective.
+Prior to this, he worked as Course Co-ordinator for the Open Theological College, Research Fellow at the University of Gloucestershire, Senior Lecturer at the University of Cumbria, Senior Tutor at the Lancashire and Cumbria Theological Partnership, Principal of Initial Ministerial Education at Cumbria Christian Learning, and Vice-Principal of the All Saints Centre for Mission and Ministry.

 The Revd Andrew B. Norman